augustjourney/dev-databases/README.md

-# Database for local development
+# Databases for local development

 This is a small scipt that runs some databases for local development in docker.
 I created it just to have a quick way to run some databases and switch among them.